 A criminal record can follow you for life.
 It can negatively impact your everyday activities without a moment’s notice.
 The good news is you can do something about it.
 Many people don’t realize that an old criminal charge can hinder you from volunteering.
 This is especially a problem for parents.
 Children are involved in many extra-curricular activities.
 Often classes will organize volunteer activities for local charities.
 They also need parents to coach or provide other support to their sports teams.
 Then there are the field trips.
 You may be asked to chaperone.
-Often schools and volunteer organizations are required by law to do criminal record searches on potential volunteers.
+Often schools and volunteer organizations are required by law to do a criminal background check for school volunteers.
 This is common when the organizations are involved with children or other vulnerable individuals.
 When faced with the possibility of a record check, many parents just say no to these opportunities.
 Often they feel guilty about their children’s feelings or about not doing their part to help other parents.

 A record suspension can help alleviate this stress.
 It gives you the freedom to spend time working with what you love.
 This may be with your kids or with another cause close to your heart.
-Here’s what you need to know about volunteer record checks:.
+Here’s what you need to know about volunteer record checks:

 Volunteering and types of record checks